hubernikus/dynamic_obstacle_avoidance/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 ---
 This package contains a dynamic obstacle avoidance algorithm for concave and convex obstacles as developped in [1] and [2].
+The Code is still in alpha version.
 ---
-Requirements: conda, jupyter notebook, python.
+Requirements: python

 ## Setup
 To setup got to your install/code directory, and type: